shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 You could go ahead and change the application.
 For example, add some text to the **gitops-app/app/index.php file**.

-Then stage, commit and push the changes to the repository
+Then stage, commit, and push the changes to the repository

 ```bash
 git status